Your design portfolio represents a window for the world to view your work and judge your talent, skills, and experience.

 Polish your resume and clearly lay out your skill sets and strong points along with your expertise in various design applications, so that employers can judge whether you are a good fit for their requirements.

 If you are a freelancer seeking clients, showcase your successful case studies and emphasize how you have helped clients achieve success.
+This is also where understanding how to optimise call to action for portfolio website becomes important, as clear, well-placed CTAs can turn interested visitors into actual inquiries or clients

 Including a few client testimonials is also useful.
 If your online graphic design portfolio is mainly to build your brand, you have a lot more freedom to showcase experiments and personal work that you have done, along with commercial work.